whatwg-url vs uri-js vs url-parse vs query-string vs uri-template

 • query-string:

-query-string excels at parsing query strings into JavaScript objects and vice versa.
-It handles nested objects and arrays, making it easy to work with complex query parameters.
+query-string provides simple functions for parsing and stringifying query parameters.
+It handles nested objects and arrays, making it easy to work with complex query strings.
+The API is straightforward, allowing for quick manipulation of query data.

 • uri-template: